Get To Know Jeramy Better

-Made in Detroit and grew up in Detroit, Jeramy then moved to the rural middle thumb region of Michigan for the last two years of high school.
-After that he spent two years at Macomb Community College, MI on a Graphic Design degree that he never completed.
-Eventually, he transferred those credits to Liberty University, VA and finished Summa Cum Laude with two degrees – majoring in Psychology and the other in Religion.
+Jeramy Hing was made in Detroit and grew up in Detroit.
+He then moved to the rural middle thumb region of Michigan for the last two years of high school.
+After that, he spent two years at Macomb Community College, MI on a Graphic Design degree that he never completed.
+Eventually, he transferred those credits to Liberty University, VA, and finished Summa Cum Laude with two degrees – majoring in Psychology and the other in Religion.

 However, a typical day is largely spent writing code for the front-end (what the user sees), the code in the middle (like an API that connects to cloud services or a database), and the back-end (database language, server-side implementations, etc).
 The day may also include functional and code quality testing among other things.
 There’s a great deal of multi-tasking involved and no day is equal to the last.

 Jeramy is excited about the trends and advancements in Machine Learning and Artificial Intelligence.
 However, when considering the future potential and use of these technologies it seems like a double-edged sword.
 On one hand, great things can be accomplished with these tools for humanity.
 On the other hand, great things tend to lend themselves over to misuse, and it seems to be that the greater the thing the greater the threat.

 What Do You Do In Your Spare Time?